Specialist DFV Court Model

 - wrap around specialist support services including duty lawyers who are available to provide advice and representation in court for aggrieved and respondent parties;

 - it provides perpetrators with strong encouragement to deter them from using violence, as well as imposing appropriate sanctions;

 The Specialist DFV Court at Southport became Queensland’s first permanent Specialist Domestic and Family Violence court in 2017, after a trial period of almost two years, which commenced 1 September 2015.

-Invested $8.1 million over four years from 2018–19 to expand Specialist Domestic and Family Violence Courts across Queensland.
-Specialist DFV courts currently operate at Southport (fully integrated), Beenleigh, Townsville, Mount Isa, and Palm Island.
+Invested a further $8.1 million over four years from 2018-19 to expand Specialist Domestic and Family Violence Courts across Queensland.
+Fully integrated (civil and criminal) specialist DFV courts currently operate at Southport, Beenleigh, Townsville, Mount Isa, and Palm Island.

 Amended laws to better protect victims and hold perpetrators to account.